 Astrological note: A dream of emptiness often comes during transits of Saturn through your 12th house, during its conjunction with Neptune, and in periods between two great cycles (the end of one Saturn cycle, the beginning of the next).
 Capricorns, Pisces, and Virgos recognize this dream with particular accuracy.
 If Saturn is now passing your 12th — the Guardian holds the pause, and the dream conveys this through an empty space that is not hostile but simply quiet.

-You dream that life is “gray”: everything is there, but nothing brings joy; you do something, but without meaning; people are around, but without color.
+You dream that life has gone gray: everything is there, but nothing brings joy; you do things, but without meaning; people are around, but without color.
 Neither pain nor joy — an even gray fabric.
-In the body — heaviness without sharp suffering.
+A heaviness without sharp suffering settles into the body.

-Your Shadow speaks with you here — the part that carries the experience of a long state in which life has lost its taste.
+Your Shadow drowns in this gray — the part that carries the experience of a long state in which life has lost its taste.
 This dream comes when you have a sense of “I function, but I do not live”: a depressive background, a long loss of meaning, a mismatch between your life and yourself.
-The Shadow does not press; it simply shows how colorless it is now.
+The Shadow does not press; it simply shows how colorless things are right now.

-If the state is long and dense — this is a serious signal that requires help: to come out of such backgrounds alone can be very hard, and this is not weakness but a fact.
-If color appears in rare spots — you still have access to the living; it’s worth valuing these spots and returning to their sources.
-If you for the first time acknowledge that “everything is gray” — this is the beginning of a path back to color, not a final diagnosis.
-If someone or something bright appears nearby in the dream — in reality you have a point of contact with the living; it’s worth reaching toward, even when there is no strength to “reach correctly.”
+If the state is long and dense, this is a serious signal that requires help: coming out of such backgrounds alone can be very hard, and this is not weakness but a fact.
+If color appears in rare spots, you still have access to what is alive.
+Value these spots and return to their sources.

 Ask yourself: “How long has my life felt without taste — and am I ready to acknowledge this as a serious signal, not ‘just tired’?”

-Today, if this state resonates, do one small action outside the “gray contour”: call the person who used to make you laugh; watch a film that once moved you; go to a place that used to enliven you.
-And perhaps, find a specialist, if this has been long.
-The Shadow recognizes such attempts as consent to life, and in the dreams that follow leaves you in the gray viscosity less often.
+Today, if this state resonates, do one small action outside the gray contour: call the person who used to make you laugh; watch a film that once moved you; go to a place that used to enliven you.
+And, if this has gone on long, find a specialist.
+The Shadow recognizes such attempts as consent to life, and in the dreams that follow less often leaves you in the gray viscosity.

 Astrological note: A dream of a gray life often comes during tense transits of Neptune through the 4th or 2nd house, during its aspects to the Moon, and in periods when Pluto touches your Sun.
 Pisces, Cancers, and Scorpios recognize this dream with particular accuracy.
 If Neptune is now touching your Moon — the Shadow shows loss of taste, and the dream conveys this through a world in which colors have faded without a dramatic event.

-Emptiness as Space for the New
+Emptiness as space for the new

 Ask yourself: “What ‘free space’ is in my life right now — and can I not hurry to fill it, but listen to what exactly it is waiting for?”